So, it’s January and back to the daily routine.

 You may have heard that in March 2019 a case will be heard at Employment Tribunal which will consider whether ‘ethical veganism’ is a lifestyle choice or a protected philosophical belief.
 If it is decided to be the latter, then we will potentially be facing a workplace where veganism becomes a protected characteristic.

-Tests to decide the difference between whether your employee is an ethical vegan – holding a belief that guides their way they live their life, or the kind of fashionable vegan just trying Veganuary, are yet to be decided, but if veganism were to become a protected characteristic what adjustments may need to be made in the workplace?
+Tests to decide the difference between whether your employee is an ethical vegan – holding a belief that guides their way they live their life, or the kind of fashionable vegan just trying Veganuary, are yet to be decided, but if veganism were to become a protected characteristic what adjustments may need to be made to HR policies, or to the workplace?